Metal–organic framework: Metals as catalytic sites

 The metals in the MOF structure often act as Lewis acids.
 The metals in MOFs often coordinate to labile solvent molecules or counter ions which can be removed after activation of the framework.
 The Lewis acidic nature of such unsaturated metal centers can activate the coordinated organic substrates for subsequent organic transformations.
 The use of unsaturated metal centers was demonstrated in the cyanosilylation of aldehydes and imines by Fujita and coworkers in 2004.
 They reported MOF of composition {[Cd(4,4′-bpy)2(H2O)2] • (NO3)2 • 4H2O} which was obtained by treating linear bridging ligand 4,4′-bipyridine (bpy) with Cd(NO3)2.
-The Cd(II) centers in this MOF possesses a distorted octahedral geometry having four pyridines in the equatorial positions, and two water molecules in the axial positions to form a two-dimensional infinite network.
+The Cd(II) centers in this MOF possess a distorted octahedral geometry having four pyridines in the equatorial positions, and two water molecules in the axial positions to form a two-dimensional infinite network.
 On activation, two water molecules were removed leaving the metal centers unsaturated and Lewis acidic.
 The Lewis acidic character of metal center was tested on cyanosilylation reactions of imine where the imine gets attached to the Lewis-acidic metal centre resulting in higher electrophilicity of imines.
 For the cyanosilylation of imines, most of the reactions were complete within 1 h affording aminonitriles in quantitative yield.
 Kaskel and coworkers carried out similar cyanosilylation reactions with coordinatively unsaturated metals in three-dimensional (3D) MOFs as heterogeneous catalysts.
-The 3D framework [Cu3(btc)2(H2O)3] (btc: Benzene-1,3,5- tricarboxylate) (HKUST-1) used in this study was first reported by Williams et al. The open framework of [Cu3(btc)2(H2O)3] is built from dimeric cupric tetracarboxylate units (paddle-wheels) with aqua molecules coordinating to the axial positions and btc bridging ligands.
+The 3D framework [Cu3(btc)2(H2O)3] (btc: benzene-1,3,5-tricarboxylate) (HKUST-1) used in this study was first reported by Williams et al. The open framework of [Cu3(btc)2(H2O)3] is built from dimeric cupric tetracarboxylate units (paddle-wheels) with aqua molecules coordinating to the axial positions and btc bridging ligands.
 The resulting framework after removal of two water molecules from axial positions possesses porous channel.
 This activated MOF catalyzes the trimethylcyanosilylation of benzaldehydes with a very low conversion (<5% in 24 h) at 293 K. As the reaction temperature was raised to 313 K, a good conversion of 57% with a selectivity of 89% was obtained after 72 h.
 In comparison, less than 10% conversion was observed for the background reaction (without MOF) under the same conditions.
 But this strategy suffers from some problems like 1) the decomposition of the framework with increase of the reaction temperature due to the reduction of Cu(II) to Cu(I) by aldehydes; 2) strong solvent inhibition effect; electron donating solvents such as THF competed with aldehydes for coordination to the Cu(II) sites, and no cyanosilylation product was observed in these solvents; 3) the framework instability in some organic solvents.
-Several other groups have also reported the use of metal centres in MOFs as catalysts Again, electron-deficient nature of some metals and metal clusters makes the resulting MOFs efficient oxidation catalysts.
+Several other groups have also reported the use of metal centres in MOFs as catalysts.
+Again, electron-deficient nature of some metals and metal clusters makes the resulting MOFs efficient oxidation catalysts.
 Mori and coworkers reported MOFs with Cu2 paddle wheel units as heterogeneous catalysts for the oxidation of alcohols.
 The catalytic activity of the resulting MOF was examined by carrying out alcohol oxidation with H2O2 as the oxidant.
 It also catalyzed the oxidation of primary alcohol, secondary alcohol and benzyl alcohols with high selectivity.
-Hill et al. have demonstrated the sulfoxidation of thioethers using an MOF based on vanadium-oxo cluster V6O13 building units.
+Hill et al. have demonstrated the sulfoxidation of thioethers using a MOF based on vanadium-oxo cluster V6O13 building units.